Robust Approximation of the Stochastic Koopman Operator: Conclusions

 \section{Conclusions}

 In this paper we analyzed the convergence of DMD algorithms for random dynamical systems, culminating in the introduction of a new DMD algorithm that converges to the spectrum of the stochastic Koopman operator in the presence of both random dynamics and noisy observables.
+This allows us to avoid the bias in standard DMD algorithms that can come from ``overfitting" to the noise.
 We then specialized the algorithm to handle observables with i.i.d. measurement noise and time delayed observables and showed that measurements of a single set of observables was sufficient to generate an approximation of the stochastic Koopman operator.
 In particular, we demonstrated that a single trajectory of a single observable could be used to generate a Krylov subspace of the operator, which allows us to use DMD without needing to choose a basis of observables.

 This algorithm provides a method for modeling complex systems where a deterministic model is unfeasible.
 This could be because a full state model would be to complex, observables of the full state are unavailable, or measurements come with uncertainty.
 A possible extension of this algorithm could adapt it to handle data from systems with control inputs, which could be used to develop control algorithms for random dynamical systems.\\